Pseudomoaner/VicsekDemo/README.md

   * nu: The velocity of the agents

 For more details on the Vicsek model and its implementation, see the 'Notes.pdf' document.

+## References
+Vicsek, T, Czirók, A, Ben-Jacob, E, Cohen, I and Shochet, O, Novel type of phase transition in a system of self-driven particles (1995). *PRL* **75**, pp. 1226-1229.